7. Joomla Module Development¶

 </config>

-• The lang field will appear in the module configuration page (in the back-end) as a drop-down list.
+#__helloworldtable, and will addlangto the$paramsobject. - The lang field will appear in the module configuration page (in the back-end) as a drop-down list.

-• The field will be saved in the db #__modules table, in the params column, as a JSON string.
+- The field will be saved in the db

-• More about FormFields here: https://docs.joomla.org/Special:MyLanguage/Form_field
+$params->get('lang'). - More about FormFields here: https://docs.joomla.org/Special:MyLanguage/Form_field

-Preview Template Positions
+Preview Template Positions¶

-• Go to your front-end website, and add ?tp=1 to the end of the URL.
-All positions in the template will be highlighted.
+?tp=1to the end of the URL.
+All positions in the template will be highlighted. - See here: https://youtu.be/pgFR09vs6KU?t=480